jmcanterafonseca/dataModels/specs/Environment/AirQualityObserved/doc/spec.md

 -   `refWeatherObserved` : Weather observed associated to the air quality conditions described by this entity.
-    -   Attribute type: Reference to a [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md) entity.
+    -   Attribute type: Relationship.
+Reference to a [WeatherObserved](../../../Weather/WeatherObserved/doc/spec.md) entity.
     -   Optional